Aaron-Bopp/TIM/30_Topics/32_Terms/Acetycholine.md

 ---
 `$=customJS.dv_funcs.mentionedIn(dv)`

-A neurotransmitter that plays a major role in the parasympathetic nervous system for muscle contraction.
+A [[Neurotransmitter]] that plays a major role in the parasympathetic nervous system for muscle contraction.
  ^[[[course_Dr.
 K's Guide to Mental Health]]]

 **See**::